Leveraging sparse and shared feature activations for disentangled representation learning: Proof of Proposition 1

 \section{Proof of Proposition 1}

-To prove Proposition\ref{thm:ident} we rely on the same proof construction of \cite{locatello2020weakly}, adapting it to our setting.
+To prove Proposition \ref{thm:ident} we rely on the same proof construction of \cite{locatello2020weakly}, adapting it to our setting.
+Intuitively, the proposition states that when minimality and sparse sufficiency properties hold it is possible to recover the factors of variations $z$ given enough observations from $p(x,y)$, if the following assumptions on the task distribution hold: (i) the probability of two arbitrary tasks having a singleton intersection of support on the factor of variations is non zero; (ii) the probability that their difference of supports is a singleton is non zero.

 The proof is sketched in three steps: \begin{itemize} \item First, we prove identifiability when the support $S$ of a task is arbitrary but fixed, where we drop the subscript $t$ for convenience. \item Second, we randomize on $S$, to extend the proof for $S$ drawn at random. \item Third, we extend the proof to the case when the dimensionality of $\mathcal{Z}$ is unknown and we start on overestimate of it to recover it. \end{itemize}

 \textbf{Identifiability with fixed task support} We assume the existence of the generative model in Figure \ref{fig:causal_model}, which we report here for convenience:

 together with the assumptions specified in theorem statement.
 We fix the support of the task $S$.
 We indicate with $g: Z \rightarrow X$ the invertible smooth, candidate function we are going to consider, whose inverse corresponds to $q(\mathbf{z}|\mathbf{x})$.
 We denote with $T \in S$ which indexes the coordinate subspace of image of $g^{-1}$ corresponding to the unknown coordinate subspace $S$ of factors of variation on which the fixed task depends on.
 Fixing $T$ requires knowledge of $|S|$.
 The candidate function $g^{-1}$ must satisfy: